gmcfall/portfolio/index.md

 A suite of tools for creating applications that leverage semantic web standards.

-As a Principal Architect at Pearson education, I designed all of these tools and led a large team of data analysts and software engineers who did most of the coding, though I made contributions to the code base, too.
+As a Principal Architect at Pearson Education, I designed these tools and led a team of software engineers who did most of the coding, though I made contributions to the code base, too.
 Pearson was generous enough to release these tools to the open source community.

 The main thrust of this project was to build low-code (and even no-code) solutions for